GaziYucel/pidManager/README.md

 Get the correct version for your OJS version:

 - branch main: development version, don't use for production
+- branch stable-3_5_0: use this version for OJS version 3.5.0.x
 - branch stable-3_4_0: use this version for OJS version 3.4.0.x
 - branch stable-3_3_0: use this version for OJS version 3.3.0.x